Moduli of polarised manifolds via canonical K\"ahler metrics: Construction of the moduli space

 \subsection{Orbit structure}

-In the complex subspace $B_{\delta}$, the $G$-orbits under the automorphism group action on the Kuranishi space parametrise isomorphic K\"ahler manifolds by the work of Br\"onnle-Sz\'ekelyhidi.
-Here we prove a converse for polystable orbits, using the uniqueness property of cscK metrics and the stabiliser preservation, inspired in part by the work of Inoue \cite[Corollary 3.12, Proposition 4.10]{EI}.
+The $G_X$-orbits of $B$ under the automorphism group action on the Kuranishi space parametrise isomorphic polarised manifolds.
+Here we prove a converse for polystable orbits, using the uniqueness property of cscK metrics and the stabiliser preservation, inspired by the work of Inoue \cite[Corollary 3.12, Proposition 4.10]{EI}.

-\begin{proposition} Consider a polystable point $p \in B_{\delta}$ with corresponding manifold $(Y,\alpha_Y)$.
-If $q$ is polystable and the manifold corresponding to $q \in B_{\delta}$ is isomorphic to $(Y,\alpha_Y)$, then $q \in G.p$. \end{proposition}
+\begin{proposition} Consider a polystable point $p \in C$ with corresponding manifold $(\X_p,\alpha_{\X_p})$.
+If $q$ is polystable and the manifold $(\X_q,\alpha_{\X_q})$ corresponding to $q \in C$ is isomorphic to $(\X_p,\alpha_{\X_p})$, then $q \in G_X.p$. \end{proposition}

 \begin{proof}